neondatabase/website/content/docs/guides/deno.md

 ### Deploy using deployctl

-To deploy this application, navigate to the directory with `server.ts` and run the following command:
+To deploy the application, navigate to the directory with your `server.ts` application, and run the following command:

 ```bash
 deployctl deploy --project=YOUR_DENO_DEPLOY_PROJECT_NAME --prod server.ts
 ```

-Make sure the `DENO_DEPLOY_TOKEN` environment variable is correctly set.
 The `--prod` flag specifies that the application should be deployed to the production environment.

-The `deployctl` command will deploy the application to the Deno Deploy platform.
-Once the deployment is complete, you will see a message similar to the following:
+The `deployctl` command deploys the application to the Deno Deploy serverless platform.
+Once the deployment is complete, you'll' see a message similar to the following:

 ```bash
 $ deployctl deploy --project=cloudy-otter-57 --prod server.ts